MouseLand/rastermap/README.md

 python -m rastermap
 ~~~

 To start using the GUI, save your data into an npy file that is just a matrix that is neurons x timepoints.
-Then "File > Load data matrix" and choose this file.
+Then "File > Load data matrix" and choose this file (or drag and drop your file).
 Next click "Run > Run rastermap" and click run.
 See the parameters section to learn about the parameters.

 The GUI will start with a highlighted region that you can drag to visualize the average activity of neurons in a given part of the plot.
 To draw more regions, you right-click to start a region, then right-click to end it.
 The neurons' activity traces then show up on the botton of the GUI, and if the neuron positions are loaded, you will see them colored by the region color.
 You can delete a region by holding CTRL and clicking on it.
 You can save the ROIs you've drawn with the "Save > Save processed data" button.
 They will save along with the embedding so you can reload the file with the "Load processed data" option.